brightcove/bc-ssdlc/Security Process/Secure-Application-Design-Checklist.md

 | Allow local accounts to be configured for use with Multi-Factor Authentication | Required for sensitive applications | [AuthZ and AuthN Guidelines - Require MFA](../Coding%20Practice/AuthZ-AuthN-Guidelines.md#require-multi-factor-authentication-for-sensitive-applications) |
 #### Network-Accessible Applications

-**Ex:** apache2, an encoding application listening on port 12345 for encoding requests
+**Ex:** an encoding application listening on port 12345 for encoding requests and serving up completed encoding jobs

 | Action | Requirement or Recommendation? | BC SSDLC Reference |
 | ------ | ------------------------------ | ------------------ |